AlexanderTash/FinancialProjects/README.md

 They are from different sources:
  1) Interview experience
  2) Hometasks
- 3)Projects on different extra activities
+ 3) Projects on different extra activities

 Hope it will be interesting to somebody.